dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 Facts about p-values:

 - When we compute p-value we are assuming the null hypothesis is true.
-- When the p-values starts to go low we start to doubt the null hypothesis.
-In other ways, we starts to get uncomfortable about the null hypothesis.
+- When the p-values start to go low we start to doubt the null hypothesis.
+In other words, we start to get uncomfortable about the null hypothesis.